vieko/.dotfiles/README.md

 ### GENERAL
 - ADD bindings for screenshots
 - SAVE zoom settings for Slack, Google, where?
+- FIND rofi alternative to blueman applet
+- FIND blueman-like applet for WIFI and VPNs

 ### DESKTOP
 - TRY IT OUT on desktop